DataFire/Integrations/integrations/generated/victorops/README.md

 *Output schema unknown*

 ### api_public.v1.team.team.oncall.schedule.get
+__NOTE: This call is deprecated.
+Please use `GET /api-public/v2/team/{team}/oncall/schedule`.__

-Get the on-call schedule for a user for all teams, including on-call overrides.
+Get the on-call schedule for a team, including on-call overrides.

 This API may be called a maximum of 15 times per minute.